 INXS was once described as "three brothers and their three best friends" and once the six of them came together as INXS in 1977, their first lineup change was 20 years later, when Michael Hutchence died.

-Patrick Stump and Pete Wentz of Fall Out Boy are this.
-They were still close during the band's hiatus and Pete was the best man in Patrick's wedding.
+All the members of the band Fall Out Boy are this.
+They were still close during the band's hiatus and Pete Wentz was the best man at Patrick Stump's wedding.

 Flash Gordon, Dale Arden, Hans Zarkov, Barin, Thun, and Vultan.
 Any of them would die for any of the others.
 Aura eventually joins, too.